Gunivers/Bookshelf/docs/modules/bitwise.md

 ## 🔧 Functions

-You can find below all the function available in this module.
+You can find below all functions available in this module.

 ---